Skegness: 1890s to 1945: boom years

+Second World War

 During the Second World War, the Royal Air Force billeted thousands of trainees in the town for its No. 11 Recruit Centre.
 The Butlin's camp was occupied by the Royal Navy, who called it HMS Royal Arthur and used it for training seamen.

-Aerial bombing of the town began in 1940; there were fatalities on several occasions, the greatest being on 24 October 1941 when twelve residents were killed during a bombing raid.
+Aerial bombing of the town began in 1940; there were fatalities on several occasions, the greatest being on 24 October 1941 when twelve residents were killed.
 Fifty-seven local servicemen died in the conflict and are named on the town's war memorial.

 Since the Second World War

 Since the Second World War, self-catered holidays have become popular, prompting the growth of caravan parks and chalet accommodation.
 By 1981, 20 caravan sites were in operation and five years later there were over 100,000 holiday caravans and chalets in Skegness and Ingoldmells.
-Increasingly the lodging accommodation in the town centre closed as a result, or was converted into flats or shops.
+Increasingly the lodgings in the town centre closed or were converted into flats or shops.
 The 1970s also witnessed the advent of the cheap package airline holiday abroad, which took visitors away from British seaside towns.
 The decline in coal mining in the East Midlands in the 1980s caused what the BBC described as a "damaging dip in trade".
 Nevertheless, holiday-makers continued to visit the town and, in the 1980s and 1990s, people ventured to Skegness for their second holiday alongside trips abroad; it also proved popular among the elderly in the winter months.
 The resort's popularity grew during the late 2000s Great Recession, as it offered a cheaper alternative to holidays abroad.
-Between 2006 and 2008, 870,000 people made overnight trips to Skegness; this figure had risen to 1,030,000 for 2010–12.
+Between 2006 and 2008, 870,000 people made overnight trips to Skegness; this figure had risen to 1,030,000 for 2010–2012.

 The fabric of the town centre has also changed.
-North and South Bracing were built in 1948–49.
+North and South Bracing were built in 1948–1949.
 Butlin's left the main amusement park and it was extensively refurbished by Botton Bros in 1966; the switchback on North Parade was demolished in 1970.
-Residential development has included council estates near St Clement's Church and Winthorpe, as well as private developments in various locations around the town.
+Residential development has included council estates near St Clement's Church and Winthorpe, and various private developments.
 The seafront was fully developed in the 1970s and the last of The Park built on in 1982.
 In 1971, the pier entrance was remodelled; seven years later, a large section was swept away in a storm.
 The Embassy Ballroom and the swimming baths were replaced in 1999 with the Embassy Theatre Complex, which includes a theatre, indoor swimming pool, leisure centre and car park.
 By 2001, European Union grants had provided millions of pounds towards regeneration schemes.
-Since the war, most of the seafront's hotels, cinemas and theatres have been turned into amusement arcades, nightclubs, shops and bingo halls.
+Most of the seafront's hotels, cinemas and theatres have been turned into amusement arcades, nightclubs, shops and bingo halls.
 What remained of Frederica Terrace, one of Skegness's oldest buildings, had been converted into entertainment bars and arcades before it was destroyed in a fire in 2007.